The1stWii2/Segfault4/README.md

 # Dev things

 ## Project Info
-TypeScript with Yarn as package manager.
+TypeScript with pnpm as package manager.
 Programmed in VSCode with Prettier, ESLint, & TSLint.
 Runs directly in TS-Node.